belle-kochapon/10K-Financial-Trend-Analysis-Pandas/README.md

 * **Data Preprocessing:** Robust cleaning procedures were implemented to handle financial data format inconsistencies (e.g., commas), ensuring accurate numerical calculations.
 All relevant financial columns were converted to numeric types (`int64`).
 * **Year-over-Year Growth Calculation:** New columns were dynamically created to represent the percentage change for each financial metric across consecutive fiscal years, enabling direct comparison of performance trends.
+* **Data Preparation:** Financial data was cleaned (e.g., removing commas) and converted to numeric types (`int64`) for accurate calculations.
+Year-over-year percentage growth metrics were then dynamically calculated for key financial indicators.
 * **Company Performance Profiles:**
-    * **Microsoft:** Demonstrated **strong and consistent growth** across all key financial metrics.
-Average revenue growth was approximately **6.17%**, with healthy average growth in Net Income (~2.62%) and Operating Cash Flow (~7.69%).
-This indicates stable market demand and efficient operations.
+    * **Microsoft:** Demonstrated **strong, consistent growth** across most metrics.
+Achieved average revenue growth of ~6.17%, Net Income growth of ~2.62%, and Operating Cash Flow growth of ~7.69%, indicating stable operations.
-    * **Tesla:** Characterised by **rapid expansion**, particularly in assets (average ~14.66% growth) and liabilities (~10.18%).
-While showing strong average revenue growth (~6.58%), its Net Income experienced **significant volatility** with an average decline (~-11.09%), pointing to challenges in consistent profitability during its growth phase.
+    * **Tesla:** Characterised by **rapid expansion** with high average asset (~14.66%) and liability (~10.18%) growth, alongside solid average revenue growth (~6.58%).
+However, Net Income was highly volatile, averaging a decline of ~-11.09%, reflecting profitability challenges.
-    * **Apple:** Represents a **mature market leader**, showing largely stable revenue but slight average declines in Net Income and Operating Cash Flow over the period.
-Its immense scale and strong absolute financial figures underscore its stability, even with more modest or flat percentage growth rates.
+    * **Apple:** A **mature market leader**, showing largely stable revenue but slight average declines in Net Income (~-3.09%) and Operating Cash Flow (~-1.26%).
+Its immense scale underpins its stability despite modest percentage changes.

-* **Comparative Analysis:** The project highlights the varying growth stages and financial health profiles of these tech giants, from Microsoft's steady and balanced growth to Tesla's aggressive expansion, and Apple's mature stability.
+* **Comparative Insights:** The analysis highlights distinct growth stages: Microsoft's balanced and stable growth, Tesla's aggressive but volatile expansion, and Apple's mature, large-scale stability.
+All generate strong cash flow from operations.
 ## How to View/Run the Project

 1.  **Clone the Repository:**